Rotation-Induced Effective Anisotropy in White Dwarfs as a Newtonian Benchmark with Relativistic Scale Assessment: Applicability diagnostics and reference formulations

-For Newtonian degenerate stars at fixed microphysics, radial stability along a one-parameter equilibrium sequence is often discussed via a turning-point argument \citep{FriedmanIpserSorkin1988}.
-In the Newtonian Chandrasekhar model, however, the mass approaches an asymptotic limiting value at high central density \citep{Chandrasekhar1931,Chandrasekhar1939,ShapiroTeukolsky1983}, and finite scans can display a saturation plateau rather than a sharply localized interior maximum.
-Accordingly, when the discrete maximum of $M(\rho_c;f)$ occurs at the upper edge of the sampled domain, we interpret it as a high-density saturation estimate within the explored range rather than as a sharply identified turning point.
+For the cold Newtonian Chandrasekhar equation of state used here, the non-rotating mass sequence approaches an asymptotic value at large central density \citep{Chandrasekhar1931,Chandrasekhar1939,ShapiroTeukolsky1983}.
+In a finite numerical scan this appears as a high-density saturation region rather than as a sharply resolved interior maximum of $M(\rho_c)$.
+We use the same interpretation for the rotating reduced sequences.
+Thus, when the largest value of $M(\rho_c;f)$ occurs at the upper edge of the sampled density interval, it is not taken as a stability boundary, but only as a saturation readout within the explored range.